dimagi/commcare-hq/docs/js-guide/dependencies.rst

     RequireJS is being replaced by Webpack.
 You should NOT create NEW modules with this style.

 To use your new module/dependency, add it your module’s ``hqDefine`` list of dependencies.
-If the new dependency will be directly referenced in the body of the odule, also add a parameter to the ``hqDefine`` callback:
+If the new dependency will be directly referenced in the body of the module, also add a parameter to the ``hqDefine`` callback:

 ::